matthew-pernes/crm_sales_opportunities/README.md

 Technical Tools Used: MySQL, Gemini AI

+_Note: All the SQL queries can be found in the crm_sql.sql file within the repository._

 ## Project Overview

 This project focuses on a deep-dive exploratory data analysis of a CRM (Customer Relationship Management) sales pipeline.
 The goal is to identify performance bottlenecks, track regional success, and uncover product-market fit across various industry sectors.